Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/Python/3_LED_Bar.rst

 .. |Chapter03_02| image:: ../_static/imgs/3_LED_Bar/Chapter03_02.png
 .. |Chapter03_03| image:: ../_static/imgs/3_LED_Bar/Chapter03_03.png

-:red:`If LED bar does not work, try to rotate it for 180°.
+:combo:`red font-bolder:If LED bar does not work, try to rotate it for 180°.
 The label is random.`

 Code
 =========================